Estimated reading time: 4 minutes

 There is a saying in sustainable tourism practice, “Just take a photo and leave your footprint.”
 Trekkers need to be as sensitive as possible towards the environment.
 Due to the extreme amount of trekkers passing through the Khumbu region, the ecosystem is under extreme pressure.
 Therefore, trekkers need to ensure that they won’t disturb any flora and fauna while trekking there.

 As a responsible traveller, buy boiled water from guesthouses, not bottled water.
 And as far as possible, it’s advisable to order local meals and the same meal from all staying guests from the guest house.
 By doing so, you are practising sustainable tourism.
-Ultimately, you support the Sustainable Development Goals (SDGs) for our future generation.
+Ultimately, you support our future generation’s Sustainable Development Goals (SDGs).

 Thus, as a responsible traveller, act locally and think globally!